micked99/ICT-Wspr-complete-setup/README.md

 There is also a pad for a bleeed resistor to even out possible static buildup between tx leg and gnd not needed but if you want to fit it use a 0603 resistor around 30K

-2.54mm x2 Pin Header - Remove before flight
+2.54mm x2 Pin Header - Remove before flight by cutting it of with a scissor

 # Antennas